tilfin/transgate/README.md

 * WriteFileGate - Writing sended items to a file for Output
 * HttpServerGate - Receiving an item that is a body POSTed by HTTP client for Input
 * HttpClientGate - Sending an item as POST request body to fixed HTTP server endpoint for Output
+* IntervalGate - Providing an item contains the time every interval passing for Input
 * StdinGate - Reading each line as an item from stdin for Input
 * StdoutGate - Writing sended items to stdout for Output
 * JointGate - Pipes an agent to another one